hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01c-Multimedia.md

 + Example: chapter menu w/ description of chapter markers
   + procedure: manually capture the images from the video file
     + click on each chapter link to pause video
-    + using a screen capture tool to grap each image corresponding to the beginning of chapter
+    + using a screen capture tool to grape each image corresponding to the beginning of chapter
     + resizing the images approximately 200x400 pixels
   + WebVTT w/ chapter